ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 If you use a trackpad, you can use the pinch-to-zoom gesture.
 With your cursor placed over the Ecamm Live Main Window, spread two fingers apart to zoom in towards your cursor.
 Pinch two fingers together to zoom out.
 Once zoomed, move around the screen using two fingers together on the trackpad.

-#todo (at publishing time) verify the zooming and scrolling for all devices because this changed in recent builds
+{#todo} (at publishing time) verify the zooming and scrolling for all devices because this changed in recent builds

 You can show your live camera in the broadcast while screen sharing with [the Picture-in-Picture tool.](#picture-in-picture-for-screen-share-and-video-mode)

-### Video Files
+## Video Files

 When you need to play a video file within your live broadcast, use the third icon in the Sources Bar, the {% inlineicon video 20 graybutton %}Video Icon{% endinlineicon %} icon.
 Clicking this the first time will display a file browser, allowing you to locate and select a video file for feedback.